yorkiva/NeuralReweighting/README.md

 ### First Setup

-Please checkout the repository from git with `git clone git@github.com:yorkiva/NeuralReweighting.git`.
+Please fork and checkout the repository from this github [url](https://github.com/yorkiva/NeuralReweighting).
 If you are using it for the first time, please run the command

 ```
-source setupMG.sh
+source setup_FirstTime.sh
 ```

-It will automatically download **MadGraph** version 2.8.3.2 and download any new physics UFO models necesary.
+It will automatically download **MadGraph** version 2.8.3.2 and **LHAPDF** version 6.4.0.
+It will also download any new physics UFO models necesary.
 The default UFOs explored in this project have been listed in `models_to_get.txt`.
 This file contains the `https` download links for each UFO, and obtained with the `wget` command.
 If you want to add new UFOs, please either add the corresponding link in the `models_to_get.txt` file or download them manually after running the `setupMG.sh` script and place the extracted model directories inside the `$NEURWT_MGLOC/models` directory.
+The following environment variables will be set by the script:

+- `$NEURWT_BASE_PATH`: Absolute path to the project directory
-The environment variables `$NEURWT_MGLOC` and `$NEURWT_BASE_PATH` are set up by the setup script.
+- `$NEURWT_MGLOC`: Absolute path to the location of MadGraph  are set up by the setup script.
+- `$NEURWT_LHAPDFLOC`: Absolute path to the location of installed LHAPDF

 ### Returning Setup